higoka/habbo-downloader/README.md

 NOTE: *The recommended version is PHP 7 or higher.*

 ### Setup
-Download or clone this repository and extract it.
-Using your terminal, navigate inside the folder.
+Clone or download this repository and extract it.
+Using the terminal, navigate inside the folder and execute the script.
-Now just execute the script using PHP.
 ```shell
 $ cd ~/Desktop/myFolder
 $ php run
 ```
-NOTE: *You can choose which production you want to use by changing it [HERE](https://github.com/higoka/habbo-downloader/blob/master/run#L5).*
+NOTE: *You can choose which production you want to use by changing it [HERE](https://github.com/higoka/habbo-downloader/blob/master/run#L4-L5).*

 ### Commands
 - badges
 - furnitures
 - clothes
+- effects
 - icons
 - mp3